gridlang/grid/README.md

 The only required module is `main`, which must exist in at least one source file the compiler reads.
 If a source file is in a subdirectory of the project root, it can be addressed via the `path` portion for importing into the current module as seen above.

-Importing a module makes its contents available in the current module via namespacing and the Member operator `.` (See below).
+Importing a module makes its contents available in the current module via namespacing and the [Member](#Membership) operator `.`.
 If we have the following module named `main.grid` for example:

 ```
 module main